Connect with others who understand.

 Have you ever noticed swollen lymph nodes when you have a cold?
 Those small, bean-shaped structures are an important part of your immune system, working like filters to keep you healthy.
 But what if your lymph nodes are always swollen, especially if you have lupus?

-In this article, we’ll explore some of the reasons why swollen lymph nodes occur in people with lupus and what you should do if your lymph nodes are swollen.
-We will also discuss some of the treatment options your doctor might offer you.
+In this article, we’ll explore some of the reasons why swollen lymph nodes occur in people with lupus and outline some other possible causes of enlarged lymph nodes.
+We’ll also provide some ideas on what you should do if you experience this common symptom.

 Can Lupus Cause Swollen Lymph Nodes?

-The most common form of lupus is called systemic lupus erythematosus (SLE).
-When you have lupus, it's not uncommon to experience swollen lymph nodes — also known as lymphadenopathy.
+When you have lupus, it’s not uncommon to experience swollen lymph nodes — also known as lymphadenopathy.
+This symptom of lupus is typical in systemic lupus erythematosus (SLE), the most common form of lupus.
 But how and why does this symptom happen?

 Lymph nodes are an important part of your immune system.
 They serve as hubs within the lymphatic system where immune cells help fight off infections by filtering out harmful substances from your body.
 Researchers are still working to understand why people with lupus often have swollen lymph nodes, but it may be related to the autoimmune nature of lupus.

-Lupus causes your immune system to shift into overdrive and mistakenly attack healthy tissues.
+Lupus is an autoimmune disease that causes your immune system to shift into overdrive and mistakenly attack healthy tissues.
 This process triggers inflammation, and your lymph nodes can swell when your immune system tries to deal with what your body thinks is a threat.
-Because lupus causes inflammation, swollen lymph nodes are often a sign that your lupus is flaring.
+Because lupus causes inflammation, swollen lymph nodes are often a sign that your lupus is flaring up.
 A MyLupusTeam member said of swollen lymph nodes, “I get them when I’m flaring or coming down with something.”

-If you notice swollen lymph nodes, it’s always best to talk with your doctor.
+If you notice swollen lymph nodes or any new symptoms, it’s always best to talk with your healthcare provider.
 They can help you determine the cause of the swelling and give you strategies to treat your symptoms.

 Places You Might Notice Swollen Lymph Nodes

-Swollen lymph nodes can show up in different parts of your body and may feel like hard, tender lumps.
+Swollen lymph nodes can show up in different parts of your body and may feel like hard, tender lumps or bumps — under your armpit, on your neck, or in another area altogether.
 Swollen lymph nodes can either be localized (a few swollen nodes found only in one area) or diffuse/generalized (multiple swollen nodes found throughout the body).

-A few of the common parts of the body you may notice swollen lymph nodes include:
+A few of the common parts of the body where you may notice enlargement of lymph nodes include:

 • Head